KennyLabSinai/SmithJonkmanNatComm2021/ClearMapSubregionParser/README.md

-## Instructions for using Python code for parsing ClearMap cell counts into subregions.
+## Instructions for using Python code for parsing ClearMap cell counts into subregions - written by Alexander C.W.
+Smith, alexander.smith@mssm.edu
 ### This code relies on outputs from the ClearMap package.
 The ClearMap documentation with installation instructions is included here, and code can be found at www.github.com/christophkirst/clearmap

 ### System requirements: